Hydran00/PointCloud2Unity/README.md

     <tr>
 </table>

+## Method 4
+This methods exploits the Unity Particle System to render the pointcloud.
+It is the most efficient way to render a point cloud in Unity given its good integration and parallelization.
+The only drawback is that you might need to switch from URP to HDRP.
+For this purpose the implementation is in the branch `HDRP` since HDRP is incompatible with the materials of the other methods.
 ## How to use it:
 ### ROS Users:
 1. Install the ROS-TCP-Connector package from [here](https://github.com/Unity-Technologies/ROS-TCP-Connector) and ROS-TCP-Endopoint ros-package from [here](https://github.com/Unity-Technologies/ROS-TCP-Endpoint).
 You can follow [this](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/quick_setup.md) guide.